 What is a day at the Southeastern Spiritual Conference like?
-Will I have to share a room with someone? - this is a college campus after all!
+Will I have to share a room with someone?
 If I am flying in, will I need to take a cab to the campus?
 Will I be bored?
 Will I get hungry and need to bring my own snacks?
 Do I need to bring my own pillow?
 So many questions can come to mind!

-If you are registered to stay on campus, when you arrive on Wednesday afternoon you will go to the Multipurpose Room behind South Apartments where you will receive a welcome hug, a nametag, and an info sheet that shows the location of your workshops, all the free time activities, and the rap sessions.
+If you are registered to stay on campus, when you arrive on Wednesday afternoon you will go to the Community Center behind South Apartments where you will receive a welcome hug, a nametag, and an info sheet that shows the location of your workshops and other conference news.
 Attached to your lanyard will be your dorm room key and building key card.
 You will also receive a pass to use in the cafeteria for your meals.

-Day students (staying off campus) will also receive a nametag - registration for day students arriving after Wednesday afternoon will be in the same place (the Multipurpose Room/Community Center at the South Apartments).
+Day students (staying off campus) will also receive a nametag and info sheet.
+Registration for day students will be in the same place (the Multipurpose Room/Community Center at the South Apartments).
 If you are a day student, you may purchase meals at the cafeteria door.

-If you are flying in to GSO, please let us know when you register so that we can make transportation arrangements for you.
+If you are flying in to GSO, please let us know when you register so that we can help you make transportation arrangements.
 You will also need to make arrangements for linens (see this explained in the next section.)

 Your dorm room will be in the South Apartments.
 Each apartment has a living and dining area which includes a table and four chairs, a full kitchen, two baths, and four private bedrooms.
 When you fill out your registration form, you may request specific suitemates.
 These buildings are three stories and the rooms on the first floor are reserved for those that have physical problems that prohibit them from climbing stairs.